dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/spark-configs.md

 If you want to control the schema/database in which dbt will materialize models, use the `schema` config and `generate_schema_name` macro _only_.

-## Databricks configurations
+## Default file format configurations

-To access features exclusive to Databricks runtimes, such as [snapshots](snapshots) and the `merge` incremental strategy, you will want to use the Delta file format when materializing models as tables.
+To access advanced incremental strategies features, such as [snapshots](snapshots) and the `merge` incremental strategy, you will want to use the Delta or Hudi file format as the default file format when materializing models as tables.

 It's quite convenient to do this by setting a top-level configuration in your project file: